jantman/python-wifi-survey-heatmap/README.rst

 * The Python `iwlib <https://pypi.org/project/iwlib/>`_ package, which needs cffi and the Linux ``wireless_tools`` package.
 * The Python `iperf3 <https://pypi.org/project/iperf3/>`_ package, which needs `iperf3 <http://software.es.net/iperf/>`_ installed on your system.
+* `wxPython Phoenix <https://wiki.wxpython.org/How%20to%20install%20wxPython>`_, which unfortunately must be installed using OS packages or built from source.
 * An iperf3 server running on another system on the LAN, as described below.

 Data Collection